Philip Baxter College, University of New South Wales: Redevelopment

 During 2012 and 2013 Baxter College also housed residents from sister colleges Basser and Goldstein during a major redevelopment of UNSW's student accommodation facility.
 The $110 million redevelopment that saw The Kensington Colleges completely re-developed and three new colleges added to the portfolio: Fig Tree Hall, Colombo House and UNSW Hall.

 The redeveloped Philip Baxter College opened in Semester 1, 2014.
 It accommodates 201 students in a mixture of rooms with either en suite or shared bathroom facilities.
-Philip Baxter College has expansive common and study areas as well as a roof top garden.
+Philip Baxter College has expansive common and study areas as well as a rooftop garden.
 The College shares landscaped garden areas with Basser, Goldstein and the newly established residences; Fig Tree Hall and Colombo House.

 Student Life

-The College participates in numerous social and sporting activities throughout the year, including the inter-college The Ruth Wheen Cup and off-campus activities in the local areas of Coogee, Randwick and Sydney CBD.
-Residents (affectionately termed "ressies") participate in weekly coffee nights in which the House Committee presents new activities, events and news to the wider college.
+The College engages in a variety of social and sporting events annually, including the inter-college competition known as The Ruth Wheen Cup, along with off-campus activities in Coogee, Randwick, and Sydney CBD.
+Residents, fondly referred to as "ressies," take part in weekly coffee nights where the House Committee introduces new activities, events, and updates to the broader college community.